DHTMLX/docs-suite/docs/layout/work_with_layout.md

 ## Removing cells

-To remove a certain cell from a layout, apply the [](layout/api/layout_removecell_method.md) method.
-As a parameter it takes the id of a cell to be removed:
+To remove a cell from a layout, apply the [](layout/api/layout_removecell_method.md) method.
+It takes as a parameter the id of a cell to be removed:

 ~~~js
 layout.removeCell(id);